Jersey City, New Jersey: Housing

 There were 110,801 housing units and 102,353 households in 2018.
 The average household size was 2.57.
 The average per capita income was $36,453, and the median household income was $62,739.
 18.7% of residents lived below the poverty line.
 67.9% of residents 16+ were within the civilian labor force.
 The mean travel time to work for residents was 36.8 minutes.
 28.6% of housing units are owner-occupied, with the median value of the homes being $344,200.
 The median gross rent in the city was $1,271.
 The Jersey City Housing Authority (JCHA) is the second largest public housing agency in the state and provides approximately 7,100 housing units for over 15,000 residents.

 From 2005 to 2023, Jersey City led New Jersey and the Northeastern United States in housing construction with a 43% increase producing twice as much housing as the rest of the state and 16.7% more than the United States average.
 Additionally, the city's population increased by 18% with a 20% increase in housing units resulting in housing development surpassing population growth.
 During this time, the median household income in Jersey City grew by 133%, the fourth-highest increase in the United States with the median home price increasing by 86%.
 Over this time, Jersey City has matched or surpassed the number of housing units created in Manhattan in a given year.
 In 2024, Jersey City ranked third in the New York metropolitan area for new apartment construction behind only Brooklyn and Manhattan and ahead of Queens with Jersey City building twice as many units at a rate of 13 units per 1,000 residents.
 In January 2025, the addition of new rental units to the city's market led to a median rent of $3,050 for one-bedroom units, a decrease of 2.9% year-over-year and a median rent of $3,340 for two-bedroom units, a decrease of 12.1% year-over-year.
 The trend continued into mid 2025 with rents decreasing for one-bedroom units at about 12% and 16.7% for two-bedroom units year-over-year bringing the city's median rent to $2,920.
+By August 2025, the median rent decreased to $2,650 and stabilized at $2,860 in May 2026.